spencer-shadley/completed-class/01-Class-Content/09-NodeJS/README.md

 ## Learning Objectives
-You will be employer-competitive if you are able to:
+You will be employer-competitive if can do the following:
-* Build interactive command line applications that process user input
+* Build interactive command-line applications that process user input.
-* Explain modularization and how it relates to npm and the standard library
+* Explain modularization and how it relates to npm and the standard library.
-* Initialize new Node.js projects with npm, as well as install and import dependencies
+* Initialize new Node.js projects with npm, and install and import dependencies.
-* Explain the importance and usefulness of ES6+ concepts such as let, const and arrow functions
+* Explain the importance and usefulness of ES6+ concepts such as the let, const, and arrow functions.
-* Handle asynchronicity with callbacks, Promises, and async/await
+* Handle asynchronicity with callbacks, promises, and async/await.
-* Make server-side API calls with both fetch and Axios
+* Make server-side API calls with fetch and Axios.

 ## Homework
-Create a command line application that dynamically generates a .pdf resume from a GitHub username.
+Create a command-line application that dynamically generates a PDF resume from a GitHub username.

 ## Helpful Links